rainsworth/github-demo/README.md

 A tutorial inspired by the [Mozilla Science Lab Friendly Intro to GitHub](https://github.com/mozillascience/friendly-github).

 ### What is GitHub?
+* Git is an open source program for tracking changes in text files.
+It was written by the author of the Linux operating system, and is the core technology that GitHub, the social and user interface, is built on top of.
 * GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-* Open and reproducible science
+* Open and reproducible science/code/research
    * Open source software is software that can be [freely used, modified, and shared (in both modified and unmodified form) by anyone](http://opensource.org/definition).
 Today the concept of "open source" is often extended beyond software, to represent a philosophy of collaboration in which working materials are made available online for anyone to fork, modify, discuss, and contribute to.
    * For more information on open source, specifically how to create and grow an open source project, GitHub have created [Open Source Guides](https://opensource.guide/) that will help you foster a healthy open source community.

 ### Examples of how GitHub is used

-1. Project Management
+* Project Management
-2. Websites
+* Websites
-3. Code documentation
+* Code documentation
-4. Open Educational Resources
+* Open Educational Resources
-5. Open Data
+* Open Data
-6. Online portfolio of your work
+* Online portfolio of your work
-7. All the things
+* All the things

 ### Public vs Private repositories